joshis2/temple_run--Saurabh-Joshi/README.md

   <strong>Goal:</strong> You should have iterated and improved on your prototype by the end of this milestone.
   <ul>
     <li>first task : who is doing it (if in team)</li>
+<li> Running the project ensuring it works with the collisions without any problems </li>
   </ul>
 </div>